pellepelster/pages/pelle.io/content/posts/jvm-as-time-goes-by.md

 [...]
 ```

-That we just need to iterate and feed it into all parser that we can make hold of.
+That we just need to iterate and feed it into all JVM based parsers that we can find

 For example `java.time.Instant`